 WWF Prince Bernhard Scholarships for Bhutanese Students

 WWF is offering nature conservation scholarships for Bhutanese students to pursue short-term professional training or formal studies in Switzerland.
 Applicants from Africa, Asia/Pacific, Latin America & Caribbean, Eastern Europe & Middle East are eligible, including WWF staff or candidates working as partners with WWF can also apply for this scholarship.
 Training scholarship amount includes course fees, books, travel and living expenses.
-Mid career training up to a maximum of one year are offered.
+Mid-career training up to a maximum of one year is offered.
 Application deadline is 6th of January 2017.